 - My computer and phone work fine; why do you say they probably have exploits?

-Most consumer computers have exploits on them.
+Most consumer computers have exploits on them (one example is Panther Shadow).
 For example, your computer may have picked up a virus from an email, a trojan from a USB stick, or a worm from the Internet.
 These exploits live in your operating system until you get rid of them.
 They allow hackers to cannibalize your operating system, steal your data, and use your computer to attack organizations.

 Here's a thought experiment.
 If your computer or phone is used by someone else to attack an organization and steal trade secrets, who is responsible?
 You bought the computer, provide it power, and network access.
 You might not be responsible for the exploit or the hacker's action, but you are responsible for responding as soon as you know there is a problem.
 This means reporting violations of privacy and attempting to secure your computer, phone, and data.
 Your ignorance of a hackers activities may not protect you from the legal ramifications of them using our device(s).